matthijsstoter/fitnessfile/README.md

-# Heartrate
+# Training file
-Package that can be used to parse and analyze heart rate data
+Package that can be used to parse and analyze training files